Frequently Asked Questions

 We are going to put all of our good questions/answers on this page in the hopes that you find your answers here.
 If you don't find the answer here, on the links page, or on the training calendar, email your team captain.
 If they don't know the answer, ask Steve...

-The new name sends a message that riders participating in the training rides can be ready to roll and well prepared for the annual Bike MS events as well as other riding events.
-With the recently announced separation of ConocoPhillips into two publically traded separate companies, the timing was perfect to launch the stand-alone program, thereby ensuring continuity of the highly regarded program.
-Ready2Roll Cycling will continue under the same leadership and will graciously align with key teams and their respective exceptional volunteer base.
+The training series name sends a message that riders participating in the training rides will be ready to roll and well prepared for a safe, fun annual Bike MS events as well as other riding events.

 Who will lead Ready2Roll Cycling?

 Individuals participating in Ready2Roll Cycling will be very familiar with the leadership as veteran ConocoPhillips team captain Steve Moskowitz (the “Ask Steve”) and co-captain Marshall Cohen (team Phillips 66) will provide essential guidance.
 Together, these two individuals have more than 50 combined years of MS 150 completions and have helped prepare thousands in their efforts to safely complete the annual event as well as other cycling events.
 They have a wealth of experience in event management and leadership while never losing sight of the friendship and joys of cycling.
 Look for Robbie Moskowitz and Jan Cohen (spouses) assisting in vital volunteer roles.
 Equally important will be the critical role team volunteers and ride marshal’s play in ensuring a great experience for participants.

 Is Ready2Roll Cycling open to the general public to join?